Updated for Version 2.8

 Flex, Beidou, Traveler, Xingqiu:

-In this team, Beidou and the Traveler are the core with Xingqiu providing off-field Hydro application.
-The flexible slot is reserved for a driver character, the one who stays on-field.
-It can be a variety of characters such as Xiao, Kaeya, Ayaka (Freeze, Electro-Charged, and Superconduct can all be triggered frequently), Kazuha etc. Electro Traveler in this comp is providing energy to Beidou and the driver.
+In this team, Beidou and the Traveler are the core with Xingqiu or Yelan providing off-field Hydro application.
+The flexible slot is reserved for a driver character, the one who stays on-field doing fast Normal Attacks.
+It can be a variety of characters such as Xiao, Kaeya, Ayaka (Freeze, Electro-Charged, and Superconduct can all be triggered frequently), Kazuha etc. Electro Traveler in this comp is providing Energy to Beidou and the driver.

 Some drawbacks are the high investment and the need to have two well-built DPS characters (Beidou and the driver).
 Then there is the glass cannon nature of the comp, while Xingqiu can heal to an extent, you are mostly reliant on the DMG reduction from Beidou and Xingqiu’s Bursts to survive, as well a relatively weak shield from Beidou’s C1.
 It is very hard to make this team work when there is Corrosion, unless the driver is someone like Jean or Kokomi.